 - Wrap the dough in a cling film or baking paper and let stay in the fridge for at least 2 hours.

-- Preheat oven to 180 degrees Line 2 large baking pans with parchment paper.
+- Preheat oven to 360 degrees F/ 180 degrees C. Line 2 large baking pans with parchment paper.
 Roll balls out of the dough and flatten them a bit.
-Place the cookies on the baking sheet with space in between.
+Place the cookies on the baking sheet with enough space in between.
 Bake for about 15 minutes or until the edges of the cookies start getting brown.
 Remove the pan from the oven and let the cookies cool for 5 minutes before transferring them to a wire rack.